nextcloud/documentation/developer_manual/client_apis/LoginFlow/index.rst

 This document provides a quick overview of the new login flow that should be used by clients to obtain login credentials.
 This will assure that each client gets its own set of credentials.
 This has several advantages:

-1. The client never stores the password of the user
+1. A client never stores the password of the user
-2. The user can revoke on a per client basis from the web
+2. The user can revoke access on a per client basis from the web

 Opening the webview
 -------------------